iamanigeeit/DDW2023/docs/02-heap-complexity/computation-time.md

 In this equation the slope is 2 as shown on the plot.
 We can also check if it is quadratic by calculating the square of our input and see if it is a straight line.

 This means that the computation time of Bubble Sort algorithm is quadratic.
+We will write this computation time using an asymptotic Big Oh notation $O()$.
+The mathematical definition of this notation will be introduced at the end.

 $$
 T(n) = O(n^2)